 Download PDF version [opens new window]

-The next most important task after backing up your data files is to ensure that your backups are stored safely, preferably offsite.
+The most important task after backing up your data is to ensure that the backups are stored safely, preferably offsite.
 You could physically move backup media, for example tapes and CDs/DVDs, to offsite locations.
-This can be rather tedious and time consuming and often very inconvenient.
+This can often prove to be tedious, time consuming, inconvenient and unreliable.
 A simpler solution is backing up to a server that is kept offsite via FTP.

 File Transfer Protocol (FTP) is a language used for transferring files from computer to computer across the World Wide Web (WWW).
 FTP alone is not secure and it is advisable to encrypt files before the transfer.
 That is the reason why there are FTP protocols like SFTP and FTPS.
 Although relatively few FTP servers support these secure protocols, it is good to be informed about them.

 SFTP, or Secure FTP, is a program that uses a secure shell (SSH) to transfer data files.
 SSH is a network protocol that allows for the secure exchange of data between computers.
 Therefore with SFTP, commands and data are both encrypted thus preventing passwords and other sensitive information from being transmitted in readable form over the network.